K-Wolfy/Portfolio/content/index.md

 title: "Welcome to My Portfolio"
 ---

-I am Scott Anketell, a full-stack AI engineer specialising in prompt engineering, persona development, and cognitive architecture design.
+Thank you for visiting.
+This portfolio demonstrates work in prompt engineering, persona development, and cognitive architecture design for customer-facing applications.

 I build AI systems that communicate with precision and context-appropriate tone.
 My work focuses on linguistic persona engineering and agentic workflows.
 I design modular prompt architectures that function as deterministic logic layers, integrating natural language instructions with structural code.